ddrillini/uiuc-wendy/hardware/SM5-setup.md

 	* Installation instructions are [here](https://askubuntu.com/questions/299676)
 * In `Preferences.ini`:
 	* `LightsDriver=PIUIO_Leds`
-	* `InputDebounceTime=0.050` if you want to match stock ITG 2.
+	* `InputDebounceTime=0.050` \[seconds] if you want to match stock ITG 2.
+* Fix the polling rate TODO.
-* Update your input mappings as needed.
+* Update your input mappings.
+Don't forget the coin door!

-You should not need to use a positive `JudgeWindowAdd` value with this setup.
+You do not need to use a positive `JudgeWindowAdd` value with this setup.

 ## `xorg.conf`
 This is only necessary for ITG 2 dedicabs with original CRTs.
 Ubuntu will probably autodetect higher resolutions automatically.